Enrique Lores

 Spanish American businessperson and board member, CEO of HP Inc.

-Enrique José Lores Obradors (born 1965) is a Spanish business executive, and the CEO of HP Inc. since November 2019.
+Enrique José Lores Obradors (born 1965) is a Spanish-American business executive.
+He served as the CEO of HP Inc. between November 2019 and February 2026.
+In February 2026, Lores was announced as CEO of PayPal.

 Lores was born in Madrid.
 He earned a bachelor's degree in electrical engineering from the Polytechnic University of Valencia, and an MBA from ESADE Business School in Barcelona.